 Bring a new container or clean the used one with a bleach solution.
-Fill the container with fresh, high-quality potting soil mix and repot your rosemary in it.
+Fill the container with fresh, high-quality potting soil mix and repot your rosemary in it

-It affects the older foliage, and it usually spreads from the bottom to the top of the plant.
-Sometimes, one part of the plant can be affected, while other parts will remain healthy for some time.
+It affects the older foliage and usually spreads from the bottom of the plant to the top.
+Sometimes, the fungus will affect one part of the plant; you’ll see other parts will stay healthy for a while.

 This disease can easily kill rosemary seedlings, but it needs some time to take over an adult plant.

 The most effective way of preventing this disease is by using disease-free soil.
 This can be ensured by choosing premium-quality soil.